elmortem/assetfinder/README.md

 - Unity 2020.3 or later
 - .NET Standard 2.0 or later

-## Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests.
-By submitting a pull request, you agree to license your contribution under the terms specified in the [LICENSE](LICENSE) file.

 ## License

 Free for personal use and indie developers.
 Commercial licenses available on the Unity Asset Store.